-RICHMOND, Texas - The man accused of killing an Angleton family proclaimed his innocence Monday during a jailhouse interview.
+RICHMOND, Texas - The man accused of killing an Angleton family proclaimed his innocence on June 18, 2018, during a jailhouse interview.

-Robert Satterfield has been charged with three counts of murder in connection with the deaths of Ray Shaw Hudson Sr., 28; Maya Victoria Rivera, 24; and their 5-year-old son, Ray Shaw Hudson Jr. Their burned bodies were found in rural Wharton County.
+Robert Satterfield is charged with three counts of murder in connection with the deaths of Ray Shaw Hudson Sr., 28; Maya Victoria Rivera, 24; and their 5-year-old son, Ray Shaw Hudson Jr. Their burned bodies were found in rural Wharton County.

 A handcuffed Satterfield said he has been friends with the eldest Hudson since 2010, and he knew his girlfriend and their son.

 “It wasn’t me,” Satterfield said.
 “I’m not guilty of what I’m being accused of in this matter … I want them to know I wasn’t responsible, and I hope the person who is responsible is found.”

 Investigators said Satterfield was arrested while driving Rivera’s car.
 He said he had the family’s permission to use it.